lan-j/SAS_GPT4/README.md

 ## How to run the code
 `GPT_inference.ipynb` contains the script for student answer scoring.

 Before running anything, be sure to adjust the following variables as needed.
-All prompts used for experiments are under the folder `prompt/`.
+All prompts used for experiments are under folder `prompt/`.
 Output will be saved in folder `gpt-4-output/`.

 |     Variable              |             Description                           | Options                                               |
 |---------------------------| ------------------------------------------------- |------------------------------------------------------ |